Soft Pretzel Bites Recipe + Video

 Soft and tender pretzel bread topped with coarse salt is always delicious, and perfectly poppable bites make it the perfect snack for any occasion.

 Plus, this quick and easy appetizer can be made with or without a mixer, so whip up a batch today!
 For extra flavor, try making these soft pretzel bites with beer instead of milk or use the same dough to make pretzel dogs.
+Add this smoked queso and let’s get the party started!

 You can even turn them into gooey pretzel bombs stuffed with jalapenos and cheese!